iotaap/tutorials/docs/iotaap-mqtts.md

 # IoTaaP - MQTTS

-This example is pretty similar to the [IoTaaP – MQTT](https://www.iotaap.io/instructions/iotaap-mqtt/).
-But pure MQTT communication is not safe, that’s why we prefere to use MQTTS (MQTT + SSL).
-In this example we will use Let’s Encrypt’s Cross Signed certificate, **IoTaaP Cloud** MQTT broker instance (although everything should work with other MQTT brokers).
+This example is pretty similar to the IoTaaP – MQTT.
+But pure MQTT communication is not safe, that’s why we prefer to use MQTTS (MQTT + SSL).
+In this example we will use Let’s Encrypt’s Cross Signed certificate, **IoTaaP Cloud**.

+!!! warning "IoTaaP Cloud supports only MQTTS"
+    Please note that from IoTaaP 2.0 release in January 2021, in order to enhance security of our system, IoTaaP Cloud supports only **MQTTS** connection and strictly defined **root topic** rules (every topic starts with your MQTTS username, e.g. `/<your-username>/<your-topic>`).

 # Setup